-5.2.
-How to provide Commission staff with remote electronic access to pole data points data systems.
+There are two options for providing Commission staff with remote electronic access to pole data information.
+One option is that Commission staff is given an account and protected password in order to log on to a pole owner's account and another option is an Application Programming Interface (API) provided by the utility that enables direct data transfer into the Commission's data systems.
 The Commission will require that the pole owners offer remote access to their databases with log-in credentials through their web portals.
 This does not foreclose on further enhancements of Commission access to the five pole owners' databases.
 Further developments, such as a Web-based API, or other interfaces for transferring data from carriers/IOUs to the Commission, may be proposed and required in the future by the Commission.
 Such further developments shall be harmonized with actions taken in related proceedings, such as the WMP efforts spearheaded by Wildfire Safety Division.